smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 ## Significance of UPF from SCONE Perspective

 Through the N4 interface, UPF gets access to the subscriber policy and data plans.
 This enables UPF to send the throughput advice based on the subscriber data plan to the client application end point.
-The same interface can be used to get RAN related information if required (e.g. congestion information).

-The UPF is on the data path at the mobile packet core network element that routes and forwards application packets between the gNodeB and the DN (e.g. the Internet), it has access to subscriber policy and potentially can get RAN related information if required.
+The UPF is on the data path at the mobile packet core network element that routes and forwards application packets between the gNodeB and the DN (e.g. the Internet), it has access to subscriber policy.

 Usually mobile networks are deployed with multi-verndor support meaning the RAN base station can belong to differnet vendors and might not implement all the features in all the base stations, however, UPFs sits in an unique positions that all the userplane traffic via different base stations would be routed through it.